 Research fields represented at the conference included civil and environmental engineering and geodetic science, mechanical engineering, nuclear engineering, welding engineering, theoretical and applied mathematics, astronomy, biology, chemistry, meteorology, and physics.

 OSC is Ohio's high performance computing and networking center.
-Established in 1987 by the Ohio Board of Regents, the Center provides scientific computing, networking, educational outreach, and information technology resources to state and national high performance computing and networking groups.
+The Center provides scientific computing, networking, educational outreach, and information technology resources to state and national high performance computing and networking groups.
 OSC empowers its academic, industrial, and government partners to make Ohio the education and technology state of the future.
 More information on OSC can be found at www.osc.edu.